Christianity in Cornwall: Stone crosses

 Wayside crosses and Celtic inscribed stones are found in Cornwall in large numbers; the inscribed stones (about 40 in number) are thought to be earlier in date than the crosses and are a product of Celtic Christian society.
 It is likely that the crosses represent a development from the inscribed stones but nothing is certain about the dating of them.
-In the late Middle Ages it is likely that their erection was very common.
-Since they occur in locations of various types, e.g. by the wayside, in churchyards, and in moorlands.
-Those by roadsides and on moorlands were doubtless intended as rout markings.
+Those by roadsides and on moorlands were doubtless intended as route markings.
 A few may have served as boundary stones, and others like the wayside shrines found in Catholic European countries.
 Crosses to which inscriptions have been added must have been memorial stones.
-According to W. G. V. Balchin "The crosses are either plain or ornamented, invariably carved in granite, and the great majority are of the wheel-headed Celtic type."
+According to W. G. V. Balchin, "The crosses are either plain or ornamented, invariably carved in granite, and the great majority are of the wheel-headed Celtic type."
 Their distribution shows a greater concentration in west Cornwall and a gradual diminution further east and further north.
 In the extreme northeast none are found because it had been settled by West Saxons.
 The cross in Perran Sands has been dated by Charles Henderson as before 960 AD; that in Morrab Gardens, Penzance, has been dated by R. A. S. Macalister as before 924 AD; and the Doniert Stone is thought to be a memorial to King Dumgarth (died 878).

 Celtic art is found in Cornwall, often in the form of stone crosses of various types.
 Cornwall boasts the highest density of traditional 'Celtic crosses' of any nation (some 400).
 Charles Henderson reported in 1930 that there were 390 ancient crosses and in the next forty years, a number of others have come to light.
 In the 1890s Arthur G. Langdon collected as much information as he could about these crosses (Old Cornish Crosses; Joseph Pollard, Truro, 1896) and one hundred years later Andrew G. Langdon has done a survey in the form of five volumes of Stone Crosses in Cornwall, each volume covering a region (e.g. Mid Cornwall) which the Federation of Old Cornwall Societies has published.

 In modern times many crosses were erected as war memorials and to celebrate events such as the millennium.
-"Here is an example of continuity in cultural traits extending over many generations: for we can look beyond the medieval cross to the inscribed stone and even farther back to the prehistoric mênhir, and yet bring the custom right up-to-date with the twentieth-century war memorial."—W. G. V. Balchin (1954).
+"Here is an example of continuity in cultural traits extending over many generations: for we can look beyond the medieval cross to the inscribed stone and even farther back to the prehistoric mênhir, and yet bring the custom right up-to-date with the twentieth-century war memorial." – W. G. V. Balchin (1954).